cyclejs/cyclejs/docs/content/documentation/basic-examples.md

 However, we wrote all the code inside one function: `main()`.
 This approach doesn't scale, and even for a small app like this, it already looks too large and is doing too many things.

 We need a proper architecture for user interfaces that follows the reactive, functional, and cyclic principles of Cycle.js.
+This is the subject of our [next chapter](model-view-intent.html).